m-f-h/m-f-h.github.io/_posts/2024-03-08-initial-example-blog-post.md

-## Blog Post Title From First Header
+## Initial Example Blog Post

-Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
-The above header (in the markdown file) will be automatically used as the pages title.
+Thanks to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default, the above header (using one or more `#` in the markdown file) will be automatically used as the pages title.

 If the file does not start with a header, then the post title will be derived from the filename.

 This is a sample blog post.
-You can talk about all sorts of fun things here.
+We'll just illustrate some code highligthning here.

 ---

-### This is a header
+### This is a (3-rd level) header

 #### Some T-SQL Code